uprockcom/ido-protocol/README.md

 Devnet Keys
 ------------
-Following private keys are being used in the smart contract code but not included in the repo.
+Following private keys (they should be in `.keyparis` folders) are being used in the smart contract code but not included in the repo.
 They will be used to keep the devnet program stable

 | Key                                              | Description                  |
 |--------------------------------------------------|------------------------------|